CodeupClassroom/Oberon-Java-Asessment-Prep-Day2/README.md

 0A.
 Create a class named **runner**.
 This will be where your main method resides for you to test the following exercises.

-0B.
-Create a class named **questions** were you will make all your methods for the following questions.

 1. Create a public static method called **ascending** that takes in an `array` and that returns an `array`.
 Return the `array` that was made in ascending order.